RachelKoldenhoven/mixology/README.md

 TODO:
-1. Prettier
-2. Render all data
+1. Render all data
-3. README- Create ENV for postgres for user
+2. README- Create ENV for postgres for user

 NOTES: